 Many of Royal Caribbean’s standard cabins and suites can sleep three or four guests, either with sofa beds or pull-down bunks above.
 A family of four will fit, but space might be tight when everyone is getting ready at the same time for dinner or an outing in port.

 Royal Caribbean has plenty of connecting cabins if you have the budget to spend more for that extra living and bathroom space.
-Just be sure you price compare because it might be better value to book one suite, with the accompanying Royal Suite Class perks, than two standard cabins.
+Just be sure you price compare because it might be a better value to book one suite, with the accompanying Royal Suite Class perks, than two standard cabins.
+It, of course, depends on which cabin categories you are looking to book.

 Best Norwegian family cabins and suites